au-nlp/project-milestone-p2-group14/README.md

     ├── README.md
     ├── .gitignore
     └── data/
-        ├── episodeLevelDataSample.jsongl.gz
+        ├── episodeLevelDataSample.jsonl.gz
-        └── speakerTurnDataSample.jsongl.gz
+        └── speakerTurnDataSample.jsonl.gz

 **Note:**
-The dataset files (`episodeLevelDataSample.jsongl.gz` and `speakerTurnDataSample.jsongl.gz`) are not included in the repository due to their large size.
+The dataset files (`episodeLevelDataSample.jsonl.gz` and `speakerTurnDataSample.jsonl.gz`) are not included in the repository due to their large size.

 To run the notebook successfully: